 2. That accent, though...

-Despite this being Freddie's story, it's 52 seconds into the trailer before we hear Malek speak a short sentence, while the only other time he says anything (at 1'12"), he sounds half-drunk, half-Dutch.
+Despite this being Freddie's story, it's 52 seconds into the first trailer before we hear Malek speak a short sentence, while the only other time he says anything (at 1'12"), he sounds half-drunk, half-Dutch.
 Anyone remember Keanu Reeves in Bram Stoker's Dracula?

 3. Malek does all the classic Freddies